-- A holographic Will, which is a Will that must be written entirely in the handwriting of the person making the Will (testator).
+- A holographic Will is a Will that must be written entirely in the handwriting of the person making the Will (testator).
 It must be legible and easily read and understood by other people, and signed by the testator.
 There is no requirement for a witness, notary, or date for a holographic Will.

 Both holographic Wills and attested Wills must also meet other statutory requirements to be valid.
-In Texas, this includes requirements that the person making the Will have legal capacity to make a Will (i.e. are 18 or older, or have been lawfully married, or are a member of the military), and that they have testamentary capacity and testamentary intent, which is legal-ese for these definitions:
+In Texas, this includes requirements that the person making the Will have the legal capacity to make a Will (i.e. are 18 or older, or have been lawfully married, or are a member of the military), and that they have testamentary capacity and testamentary intent, which is legal-ese for these definitions:

 - Testamentary Capacity: Texas requires that a person who makes a Will be of “sound mind” for the Will to be valid.
-A person has testamentary capacity if they are able to understand they are making a Will and disposing their assets, the nature of their property, the effects of making a Will, and who their relatives are.
+A person has testamentary capacity if they are able to understand they are making a Will and disposing of their assets, the nature of their property, the effects of making a Will, and who their relatives are.